 I very much advise you wash your sloes before freezing otherwise you might end up with a few (used to be) living hedgerow beings in your finished gin.
 I’m not sure anybody would appreciate you pouring them a spider.

-After a few days in the freezer the sloes should be ready for the next bit.Get the sloes out of the container you used; the reason for this is that any additional insects that may have got their way through should be stuck to the bottom or sides of the container.
-Nice.
+- After a few days in the freezer the sloes will be ready.Get the sloes out of the container you used; the reason for this is that any additional insects that may have got their way through should be stuck to the bottom or sides of the container.
 Be somewhat cautious when removing the sloes as one false move could see them flying all over the kitchen and floor.
 Put the sloes into a container big enough to hold them and the other gin ingredients.

 - Pour in the gin and add the sugar.
 Put the lid on and give it a swirl or a shake every day for about a week until the sugar has dissolved.
 After this just shake it when you remember.

 - There is potential for it to be ready to drink in as little as six weeks but I'll leave mine until it starts getting dark at 4pm, the blankets are out and there is true frost on the ground.
 I can't wait.

 - Follow the recipe above but add other hedgerow fruits like blackberries, plums or raspberries or you could add a few rosehips too.
 You will probably need a little less sugar if you are adding sweeter fruits.It's important to taste the gin regularly as sometimes blackberries can turn a bit sour if left to mingle too long.
 Drain the gin off as soon as you think it's ready.